 Groups, Topics or Hashtags?
 This was a major challenge until the end since all three compete to be one of the main aspects of a digital community.
 After quite a bit of research, we settled on Groups, as Topics or Hashtags become very vast in the cosmetics world. a) Groups are very scale-able. b) The learning curve for new users will be steeper for topics or hashtags. c) Hashtags can be explored through posts pulled from Instagram.

 Sessions: Imagine you’re a girl within the 20-30 age range (practicing empathy), you love looking like a boss, and you have these makeup model idols that you follow and aspire to be like.
 What if you got a chance to ask them questions, live, 1 on 1?
 That was the idea behind Sessions.
 This section required a lot of thought as we had to build it from scratch.
 But I also think this was a boon as we could experiment more and build it as a standalone module of the community.

 🎤 Testing & Iterations

 After the first round of wireframes, we made InVision prototypes.
 The clients tested this out with their focus group of beauty enthusiasts and influencers of varying ages.

 The feedback was surprising — Most of them were confused with the feed format of the home page (Fig.1).
 So we now had to rethink the onboarding structure of the community after login/signup.
-After brainstorming, and a couple of sketches and designs later, we came to the conclusion that the homepage should be a simple entry point to all of the other pages.
-It gave the user an understanding of what the Freyja community was all about.
+After brainstorming, we came to the conclusion that the homepage should be a simple entry point to all of the other pages.
+It gave the user an overview of what the Freyja community was all about.
 We came up with Fig.2 as the community home page.
 This breaks traditional onboarding norms and is more of a landing page.

 👩🏻🎨 Visual Design - website